Mortgage Term vs Mortgage Amortization in Canada

 Maturity Date

-The maturity date is the last day of your mortgage amortization.
-It's when your mortgage is fully paid, and you own your home outright.
-If you don't refinance your mortgage at the end of your term, you will have to pay the lender the remaining balance owed.
+The mortgage maturity date is the last day of your mortgage term.
+It's when your current mortgage contract will end.
+If you don't renew or refinance your mortgage at the end of your term, you will have to pay the lender the remaining balance owed.
+Often, lenders will allow you to renew your mortgage months in advance of the maturity date.

 You are not expected to pay off your mortgage when your term ends fully.
 The term is just a chapter over the course of your entire mortgage life, otherwise known as amortization.
 When you negotiate your mortgage term with your banker, you have the option to choose between characteristics such as:

 It's essential to choose the proper mortgage term characteristics because you don't want to have to renew your mortgage before you're ready.
-There are penalties for breaking your mortgage before the term is over.
+There are penalties for breaking your mortgage before the term is over if you have a closed mortgage.
 If you want to end your term early, you can use a mortgage penalty calculator to see if the costs are worth it.

 Mortgage Term Tactics

 When remortgaging, you can choose a fixed or variable rate mortgage.
 A variable rate means your mortgage rate will change throughout the mortgage term, while a fixed rate will remain the same.
-If you expect the Canadian prime rate to increase, you should select a fixed-rate term to lock in your rate before it increases.
+For example, if you expect Canadian interest rates to increase, you should select a fixed-rate term to lock in your rate before it increases.

 The Bottom Line

-Overall, amortization is the total length of your mortgage, whereas a term is a mid-term agreement of your mortgage characteristics.
+Overall, amortization is the total length of your mortgage, whereas a term is a mid-amortization agreement of your mortgage characteristics.
 You'll have multiple terms within your mortgage amortization.
 Longer amortizations decrease your monthly mortgage payments but increase the amount of lifetime interest you pay.
-The most common amortization is 25 years, but you can increase this to 30 years if your down payment exceeds 20%.
+The most common amortization is 25 years, but you can increase this if your down payment exceeds 20%.

 The calculators and content on this page are provided for general information purposes only.
 WOWA does not guarantee the accuracy of information shown and is not responsible for any consequences of the use of the calculator.